Symptoms of coronavirus: what to look for and how it is being treated

-China’s mystery new coronavirus has so far infected more than 830 people and killed 25.
+The numbers in China’s mystery new coronavirus are escalating fast, with more than 2,700 people infected and some 80 deaths recorded so far.

-While the vast bulk of cases have been confined to China, cases in this fast-moving outbreak have now been found in the United States, Hong Kong, Thailand, South Korea, Taiwan, Macau, Japan and the Philippines.
-Fourteen people are being tested in the United Kingdom.
+While the vast bulk of cases have been confined to China, cases in this fast-moving outbreak have now been found in the United States, Hong Kong, Malaysia, France, Australia, Thailand, South Korea, Taiwan, Macau, Japan and the Philippines.
+At least 50 people have been tested in the United Kingdom.

 And experts the world over are on high alert after authorities confirmed that the virus could jump from human to human.

-The World Health Organisation said it is “too early” to declare an international public health emergency over the outbreak “given its restrictive and binary nature”.
+The World Health Organisation said last week that it remained “too early” to declare an international public health emergency over the outbreak “given its restrictive and binary nature”.

 Contents